ldrozdz93/dyno/README.md

 but a class template.
 The template default parameters are compatibile with legacy __Dyno__, so a fully copyable object of [`dyno::remote_storage`] policy is used by default.

+My chages mostly concentrated on compile-time code, but also added some minor & necesasary runtime footprint, ex. with convertions between storage types.

 <!-- Links -->
 [README]: https://github.com/ldionne/dyno/blob/master/README.md